z1dev/zkanji/README.md

 When run for the first time, zkanji might offer to run normally or in portable mode.
-For this test version, it's recommended to start the program in portable mode, to save the data files next to the executable in its data folder.
+For this test version, it's recommended to start the program in portable mode, to save the data files next to the executable in the `data` folder.
 (The user must have read/write access to the files in the folder.)
+If normal mode is selected, the user data files will be saved in a user folder appropriate for the system.

-The program will offer to import user data from zkanji v0.731.
+The program will offer to import user data from zkanji v0.731 next.
+If this step is skipped, the old files can only be imported after deleting the generated user files.
+(Files with the `.zkdict` and `.zkuser` extensions in the `data` folder.)

 ---

 ## License

 Copyright 2017 Sólyom Zoltán
 z-one AT-SIGN free mail DOT hu (Remove the spaces and replace parts accordingly.)

 zkanji TEST v1 is licensed under the terms of the GNU GPLv3.
 See the LICENCE file for details.
-The files in folders are released with the same license, unless otherwise stated in the files themselves.
+The files in sub-folders, apart from files in the `Qxt` folder, are released under the same terms, unless otherwise stated in the files themselves.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A